 2) Use the Subject Line to Your Advantage

 Believe it or not, the subject line of your email will show up next to your email address when the recipient opens it.
-Often they will skip by emails that don’t have a subject line or if it looks like junk – they will just figure it is not important.
+Often they will skip by emails that don’t have a subject line or if it looks like junk – they will figure it is not essential.
 They might go back later and read them, but they will review the interesting ones first.

 3) Check the Character Length of the Lines

 Keep the length of the lines to 65 characters in the body of an email.
-Some programs will automatically do this for you, but just make sure you double check this.
+Some programs will automatically do this for you but make sure you double check sentence length.
 This will make the cover letter consistent in spacing which will create a professional presentation.

 Type your email to include your name, email address, and home and cell number.
 You want to make sure they don’t have a problem contacting you – make it easy.
 Some employers will go on to the next applicant if they don’t get hold of you within a reasonable amount of time.

 5) Don’t Add Extras

 Since you want this to show your professionalism, don’t add unprofessional “extras.”
 Don’t insert jokes, verses, emotions, abbreviations, odd colors, or comments similar to what you get at the bottom of some emails.
 These are fine for personal emails that you exchange with friends and family members, but not when you are applying for a job.

 6) Check it Before You Send it

-Make sure you carefully check for spelling errors, typos, grammar, and length of your sentences.
+Carefully review for spelling errors, typos, grammar, and length of your sentences.
 Triple-check your contact details.
-Write the email cover letter in a concise manner, detailed but not lengthy, show your personality and passion for the work that you do.
+Write the email cover letter concisely, detailed but not lengthy, show your personality and passion for the work that you do.

 7) Send it to Yourself or a Friend

-Once you have your email cover letter finished, send it to your own email or a friend’s email, where you can view it to see that it looks professional, is easy to read and has all pertinent information included.
+Once you have your email cover letter finished, send it to your email or a friend’s email, where you can view it to see that it looks professional, is easy to read and has all pertinent information included.